TSandfeld/02805_imdb.github.io/Website.md

 As mentioned in the introduction, we have about ~1200 scripts and ~5000 movies in our dataset.
 This means that we don't have a manuscript for each movie in our dataset, which leads to a margin of error in the above wordclouds.
 For example, raspberries may not be as important a term in the whole genre of romance films, as it is for the genre in our dataset.

 ### Sentiment
 Let us look at the sentiment of the scripts we have.
 Using the LabMT wordlist[^labmt], which provides a sentiment score for a lot of english words, we can figure out how positive/negative a script is.
-A low score like 5000 is pretty negative for a movie script, while a score like 100,000 i a very positive script.
+A low score like 5000 is pretty negative for a movie script, while a score like 100,000 is a very positive script.

 Having calculated the sentiment of the scripts we can see if it relates in any way to the success of a movie.
 For example, let's see if there is a connection between the sentiment and the IMDb rating of a movie ..